This post contains affiliate links for your convenience. View our full disclosure policy here.

 What About Preschool Literacy Instruction?

-Just like teaching reading in kindergarten and above consists of five important pillars of instruction, preschool literacy is also guided by its own four components.
+Just like teaching reading in kindergarten and above is made up of five important pillars of instruction, preschool literacy is also guided by its own four components.
 Check out these articles for more information about how to teach literacy in an early childhood classroom: